-- Level 1 quoted prices in active markets for identical assets or liabilities - Level 2 observable inputs other than Level 1 prices, such as: (a) quoted prices for similar assets or liabilities, (b) quoted prices in markets with insufficient volume or infrequent transactions (less active markets), or (c) model-derived valuations in which all significant inputs are observable or can be derived principally from or corroborated by observable market data for substantially the full term of the assets or liabilities.
-The Company obtains the fair values of the level 2 available-for-sale securities from a professional pricing service. - Level 3 unobservable inputs to the valuation methodology that are significant to the measurement of fair value of assets or liabilities.
+Level 1 - quoted prices in active markets for identical assets or liabilities.

+- Level 2 observable inputs other than Level 1 prices, such as: (a) quoted prices for similar assets or liabilities, (b) quoted prices in markets with insufficient volume or infrequent transactions (less active markets), or (c) model-derived valuations in which all significant inputs are observable or can be derived principally from or corroborated by observable market data for substantially the full term of the assets or liabilities. - Level 3 unobservable inputs to the valuation methodology that are significant to the measurement of fair value of assets or liabilities.